-- When "rocking" a stuck vehicle by shifting between DRIVE/2nd gear and REVERSE, do not spin the wheels faster than 15 mph (24 km/h), or drivetrain damage may result. - Revving the engine or spinning the wheels too fast may lead to transmission overheating and failure.
+- When "rocking" a stuck vehicle by shifting between DRIVE/2nd gear and REVERSE, do not spin the wheels faster than 15 mph (24 km/h), or drive- - Revving the engine or spinning the wheels too fast may lead to transmission overheating and failure.
 It can also damage the tires.
 Do not spin the wheels above 30 mph (48 km/h) while in gear (no transmission shifting occurring).